fahmizainal17/Machine_Learning_To_Predict_Salary_Project/README.md

 These future goals aim to enhance the project's predictive capabilities and its practical utility.

 ### Conclusion
 The project "Machine Learning Project to Predict Income Group based on Survey of Income and Expenditure" successfully developed a machine learning model that can predict income groups based on data collected from the Survey of Income and Expenditure.
 Despite challenges in data quality and model optimization, the project achieved its objectives and provides a foundation for future improvements and enhancements.
-Understanding the determinants of income group based on the Survey of Income and Expenditure is valuable for various applications, such as social and economic research.